 A full bed or a twin bed are cozy enough for one person, but they will probably be a little uncomfortable for two average sized adults.
 Those mattress sizes are designed for a single sleeper— a queen-sized mattress is the most popular choice for couples because they give each person more space to sleep and move during the night.

 Selecting a new mattress can be a daunting experience if you don’t know what exactly you’re looking for.
-If you’re not sure where to start, check out my guide to choosing your next mattress.
+Start your search with our list of the best mattresses for couples.